coqsenpate/node-mdns-native/README.md

 mdns-native
 =========

-A node MDNS module that uses system installed programs to publish services.
+A node MDNS module that uses system installed programs to publish services with Node.js.

 ## Installation